srgklmv/ivi-clone-repo/README.md

 [Vladimiv Andreev](https://github.com/JcJet) and [Sergey Klimov](https://github.com/srgklmv) with NestJS framework as a part of education process and for education purposes only.

-Application provides access to movies aggregator, including movies and persons (actors, directors etc.) database, ability to create personal account and even became an admin to create and change movies, genres and other data!
+Application provides access to movies aggregator, including movies and persons (actors, directors etc.) databases, ability to create personal accounts and even became an admin to create and change movies, genres and other data!
 But only with our (developers) willingness. :)

 Now you can access the [**Application backend API reference**](http://193.32.203.137:4000/api#/) or